ej8899/conColors/README.md

 # conColors Library
-console (terminal) colors and styles - along with a few other simple helper functions
+Miscellaneous helper functions, objects and code snippets.
+Originally a terminal/console color library.

 ## conColors.js
  - original colors list, lines and some functions for lines and character padding.